 Non-Discrimination: To be free from discrimination or bias related to their gender, gender identity, sex, sexual orientation, race, ethnicity, nationality, age, political affiliation, religious affiliation, marital status, veteran status, disability, or any other protected characteristic in the conduct process.

 Freedom from Retaliation: To be free from retaliation.
-Students who engage in retaliation may face charges under the Student Code Process.
+Students who engage in retaliation may be charged with alleged violations of the Student Code of Conduct.

 Reporting individuals have many options that can be pursued simultaneously, including one or more of the following: